 "Bill's Story" is 16 pages, broken up into two halves.
-In the first eight pages, Bill writes about what it was like and describes the progressive nature of his drinking.
+In the first eight pages, Bill writes about what he was like and describes the progressive nature of his drinking.
 In a few short years he loses everything.
 He becomes an unemployed, hopeless drunk.
-Then in the second eight pages of Bill's Story, he talks about what happened and what it's like now.
+Then in the second eight pages of Bill's Story, he talks about how he developed a relationship with God and what he's like now.